 Eight years ago, wooden beaded necklaces were very popular.
 Cuff bracelets, sterling silver, and all-metal jewelry were also in high demand.
 The jewelry trends in 2010 revolved a lot around natural colors and textures.
 Nature-inspired accessories were also very fashionable.

 So what about today?
 Well, if you take a closer look at the trends in the last century, you will notice a couple of jewelry pieces from each decade that we are still wearing today.
 Jewelry fashion nowadays recognizes the beauty of each decade and allows more freedom of expression than ever.
-You can wear matching sets or you wear a leather choker and gold hoops.
+You can wear matching sets or you can wear a leather choker and gold hoops.
 You will look fashionable either way because, somehow, we have managed to take the best from each decade and bring it to our modern lives.

 Of course, there are still exciting contemporary jewelry trends to discover, which is why you have us.
 Ana Luisa’s jewelry stylists have created this fashion advice category especially for you.
 Read our other articles as well to find out the latest trends in jewelry.
 Visit our online shop to discover stunning and fair-priced designer jewelry collections.